-The answers I’ve provided are my opinion and based on my experience.
+The information I’ve provided below are my opinion and based on my experience.
 Certainly writing is different for each person.
 If you have additional questions, feel free to send them to me via the CONNECT/Contact button above.
 Also, I was recently interviewed for a local newspaper, New Year’s Resolutions: Write a Book.

 Frequently Asked Questions